The Pirates Who Don't Do Anything: A VeggieTales Movie

-The Pirates Who Don't Do Anything: A VeggieTales Movie is a 2008 American computer-animated family adventure comedy film directed by Mike Nawrocki, written by Phil Vischer, produced by Big Idea and distributed by Universal Pictures.
-It is the second theatrical film to feature characters from the VeggieTales video series following Jonah: A VeggieTales Movie in 2002, and is the only VeggieTales media that deviates from its usual messages about Christianity and biblical morals.
+The Pirates Who Don't Do Anything: A VeggieTales Movie is a 2008 American animated adventure comedy film directed by Mike Nawrocki, written by Phil Vischer, produced by Big Idea and distributed by Universal Pictures.
+It is the second of the two theatrical films to feature characters from the VeggieTales video series following Jonah: A VeggieTales Movie in 2002, and is the only VeggieTales media that does not explicitly mention God or Biblical morals.
+However, several scenes parallel Scripture, such as characters not knowing when the King will return.
+This is also the final film in the franchise to feature any involvement from Vischer and Nawrocki before their departure from Big Idea in 2021.

-The film was released in theaters on January 11, 2008, and received mixed reviews from critics, who criticized the script but praised the animation.
-The film was also a box office bomb, grossing only $13 million worldwide on a $15 million budget.
+The film was released in theaters on January 11, 2008, to mixed reviews from critics, who criticized the script but praised the animation.
+The film was a box-office bomb, grossing only $13 million worldwide on a $15 million budget.
+A third theatrical VeggieTales film titled LarryBoy, is set for release in 2026.

 Plot

-In the past, the pirate Robert the Terrible attacks and boards one of the Kingdom of Monterria's ships, capturing Prince Alexander.
-Eluding the pirates, Princess Eloise and her servant Willory (played by Archibald Asparagus) send a device that the king made, called a "Helpseeker," to find heroes to save Alexander.
+In the 17th century, an evil pirate named Robert the Terrible attacks and boards one of the Kingdom of Monterria's ships, capturing his teenage nephew Prince Alexander.
+Eluding the pirates, Alexander's younger sister Princess Eloise and her servant Willory (played by Archibald Asparagus) send a device that the king made, called a "Helpseeker," to find heroes to save Alexander.

-In modern times, three misfits: the "yes man" George (Pa Grape), the lazy Sedgewick (Mr. Lunt), and the timid Elliot (Larry the Cucumber) are employees at a dinner theater.
-Although they want to be seen as heroes by their loved ones, as lowly cabin boys they think their dream is unattainable.
-After wrecking the show one night, they are fired and thrown into an alley.
-The Helpseeker locates them and, after Elliot activates the device, transports the trio to Monterria.
+In modern times, three misfits: the passive George (played by Pa Grape), the lazy Sedgewick (played by Mr. Lunt), and the timid Elliot (played by Larry the Cucumber) are employees at a pirate-themed dinner theater.
+Although they want to be seen as heroes by their loved ones, as lowly cabin boys they believe their dream is unattainable.
+After accidentally damaging the set while auditioning for the show one night, they are fired and thrown into an alley.
+The Helpseeker locates them and, after Elliot activates the device, transports the trio back in time to Monterria.

-Meeting the Princess and Willory, the group sets off to Jolly Joe's Tavern where they learn that Pirate Robert, the brother of the king before being banished, has kidnapped Alexander in the hopes of exacting revenge on the king.
-Setting sail in search of the whereabouts of Robert's hideout, the pirate's men capture Eloise and Willory.
+Meeting the Princess and Willory, the group sets off to Jolly Joe's Tavern where they learn that Robert, the younger brother of the king before being banished, has kidnapped Alexander in the hopes of exacting revenge on the king.
+Setting sail in search of the whereabouts of Robert's hideout, Robert's men capture Eloise and Willory.
 As George and Elliot continue on their quest, a cowardly Sedgewick decides to stay behind in a cave filled with "cheese curls".
 After the two leave, Sedgewick discovers the curls are instead living worm-like creatures which chase him out of the cave, forcing him to overcome his fear and laziness.